Theory-Based Acquisition Strategies – an experimental analysis of AI impact on decision-making in M&As.

 Randomization Method

-Randomization is conducted in two stages and is implemented via the Qualtrics platform, using stratified randomization on key covariates to ensure balanced groups.
+An asymmetric randomization is conducted and implemented via the Qualtrics platform, using stratified randomization on key covariates to ensure balanced groups.
+The allocation procedure follows a 1:1.2:1.8 ratio to ensure enough statistical power even in case of partial non-compliance to the treatments.

 Intervention assignment: